-The application cycle for 2018-19 will open soon.
-Please sign up for our mailing list to be notified of upcoming postdoctoral application events.
+The application cycle for 2018-20 is now closed.
+Please sign up for our mailing list to be notified of future opportunities.

 The Stevanovich Institute on the Formation of Knowledge at the University of Chicago invites applications for two-year Postdoctoral Researchers at the Rank of Instructor, to begin on July 1, 2018.
 Postdocs will join a community of leading scholars from across the university to study the process of knowledge formation and transmittal from antiquity to the present day and, in correlation, to explore how this history shapes our modern world.